Joseph E. Edsall

-Joseph E. Edsall (March 29, 1789, in Hamburg, New Jersey - February 17, 1865, in Hamburg, New Jersey) was an American Democratic Party politician, who represented in the United States House of Representatives from 1845 to 1847, and the from 1847 to 1849.
+Joseph E. Edsall (March 29, 1789 - February 17, 1865) was an American Democratic Party politician, who represented in the United States House of Representatives from 1845 to 1847, and the from 1847 to 1849.

 Biography

 Edsall was born in Rudeville, near Hamburg, New Jersey, in 1789, and attended the common schools.
 He engaged in mercantile pursuits, and operated a distillery and a tannery.
 He served as county clerk, was a member of the New Jersey General Assembly, and served as judge of the Court of Common Pleas.

 Edsall was elected as a Democrat to the Twenty-ninth and Thirtieth Congresses, serving in office from March 4, 1845, to March 3, 1849.
 He died in Hamburg in 1865, and was interred there in the Baptist Burying Ground.